Work AI

 "Despite widespread experimentation, only one-in-eight (12%) CEOs say AI has delivered both cost and revenue benefits.
 Overall, 33% report gains in either cost or revenue, while 56% say they have seen no significant financial benefit to date."

-Why specialized AI agents failed
+Why specialized agents fail for work

 The first AI agent wave was defined by legacy SaaS apps trying to retrofit intelligence into the products they already sold.
 GitHub launched Copilot, and developers got a coding agent.
 Then Salesforce rolled out Agentforce, and sales and support got customer agents.
 Each tool made a specific function faster, but none of them were designed for how teams work together.